LongpanZhou/BrainRot-GPT/README.md

 - [x] Dynamic DDP - Can be set to which specific GPU to use

-- [ ] SMS - SMS notification for when training is done
+- [x] SMS - SMS notification - fetch data from sms text

 ## FineWeb
 The FineWeb dataset consists of more than 15T tokens of cleaned and deduplicated english web data from CommonCrawl.
 The one being used in the being used in this project is "sample-10BT", which covers 10 billion tokens (in gpt-2 coding) about size 30GB.